androdri1998/setting-connection-database-tdd/README.md

 Where `[stage]` should be replaced with one of the stages of the application:
 #### `prod`
-This stage is not recommend to use, this is only a aplication of test and practice.
+This stage is not recommended to use, this is only a application of test and practice.
 #### `dev`
 This stage is runned in development mode.
 #### `test`